LaRoomy/RS232_Websocket_Adapter/RS232WebSocketAdapter/README.md

 - Select *Build* in the project tasks list on the left
 - When finished, select *Upload*
-- If this was the first build, disable the initial-mode define value and click *Upload* again
+- If this was the first build, put the boot switch in *program mode* position and press reset.
+When the program was executed once on the device, put the device back in boot mode.
+Disable the initial-mode define value and click *Build* and *Upload* again.

 ### Sequence of the program
 - On startup the device checks the configuration switch